guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 Example: [Spotify for Developers](https://developer.spotify.com/documentation/web-api/reference/get-multiple-artists)

+### Error Handling

-4. **Error Handling:** Documentation should list any potential errors or edge cases related to pagination, such as invalid pagination parameters or reaching the end of the dataset.
+Documentation should list any potential errors or edge cases related to pagination, such as invalid pagination parameters or reaching the end of the dataset.
 It should also provide clear explanations and recommended actions for users to address these issues.

 ...FOTO...